David Novak: Rabbinic career

 Novak was a pulpit rabbi in several American Jewish communities from 1966 to 1989.
 He also served as a Jewish chaplain at St. Elizabeth's Hospital, National Institute of Mental Health, Washington, D.C., from 1966 to 1969.

 Academic career

 In 1989 he moved to the University of Virginia as Edgar M. Bronfman Professor of Modern Judaic Studies, a position he held until 1997.
 Since 1997 he has held the J. Richard and Dorothy Shiff Chair of Jewish Studies as Professor of the Study of Religion and Professor of Philosophy at the University of Toronto.
 He is also a member of the Joint Centre for Bioethics.
 From 1997 to 2002 he also directed the Jewish Studies Programme.

 In 1992–1993 he was a Fellow at the Woodrow Wilson International Center for Scholars, Washington, D.C.
 He also lectured at Oxford University, Lancaster University and Drew University, and was a visiting scholar at Princeton University in 2004 and 2006.
+In 2017, he delivered the Gifford Lectures on Athens and Jerusalem: God, Humans, and Nature at the University of Aberdeen.